 They filled 12 empty buildings with art exhibits, and invited the public in – demonstrating the civic and cultural value of the arts, and the buildings themselves.

 Years later, this vibrant community Gängeviertel – which means “the alleys” – is still going strong.
-Over 200 people live in the in re-purposed old harbor worker houses, now recognised as historical buildings and saved from demolition.
+Over 200 people live in the in re-purposed old harbor worker houses that was better than living in a rental warehouse all together, the houses now recognised as historical buildings and saved from demolition.

 Each of the 12 houses acquired its own character: one for street artists, another for left-wing political activists, another for the fine arts practitioners.
 It’s an island of creative community in a steel and glass central business district.

 Around us there’s just skyscrapers.
 The Google headquarters of Germany, the Facebook headquarters of Germany, and the Exxon Mobile headquarters of Germany are our direct neighbours, door-to-door….
 It’s a pretty special contrast.